Homemade Peanut Butter Cups, in mini form, are delicious little treats made with only 3 ingredients.

 - Stir peanut butter and icing sugar together in a bowl until smooth

-- Drop 1 tsp measures of the peanut butter mixture onto a parchment paper-lined baking sheet.
+- Drop 1 teaspoon measures of the peanut butter mixture onto a parchment paper-lined baking sheet.
 Freeze until firm, about 15 min

-- Put 1 tsp melted chocolate into each paper candy cup
+- Put 1 teaspoon melted chocolate into each paper candy cup

 - Add one peanut butter ball, slightly flattened with your palm to each candy cup.

-- Add 2 more tsp of melted chocolate to each candy cup, smoothing the tops with a spoon, and spreading to the edges.
+- Add 2 more teaspoon of melted chocolate to each candy cup, smoothing the tops with a spoon, and spreading to the edges.

 - Refrigerate until firm, about an hour, or freeze, in an airtight container.